Multiple fatalities after plane crashes on Gabriola Island off B.C. coast

 Bette Lou Hagen, who lives in the area, said she was reading a novel when she heard “like a loud sonic boom or something.”

-“I heard a loud engine — it didn’t sound like a car engine — but it was really shaking my house and then I heard a loud crash and then I don’t how much later it was I heard an explosion,” she said.
+“I heard a loud engine — it didn’t sound like a car engine — but it was really shaking my house and then I heard a loud crash.
+Then — I don’t how much later it was — I heard an explosion,” she said.

 She went outside but could not see much because the area has a lot of trees, and then called the police.